-I’ll also provide a step-by-step guide to launching your podcast, so you can start building your audience and growing your business.
+Plus, I'll give you a step-by-step guide on launching your podcast, enabling you to build an audience and expand your online course business.

-So, how to launch your podcast to sell online courses?
+So, how do I launch a podcast to sell online courses?

-Here are the steps you need to take to launch your podcast and start selling online courses.
+Here are the 7 steps you need to follow to launch your podcast and start selling online courses.

 - Choose your podcast topic (with USP)